superduper-io/superduper/docs/content/intro.md

 - Transformers
 - Sentence-Transformers

-### What important additional aspects does superduper include?
+### What important additional aspects does Superduper include?

 Developers may:

-- Choose whether to deploy superduper in single blocking process or in scalable, non-blocking mode via `ray`
+- Choose whether to deploy Superduper in single blocking process or in scalable, non-blocking mode via `ray`
 - Choose whether to use their own self-programmed home grown models, or integrate AI APIs and open-source frameworks
 - Choose which type of data they use, including images, videos, audio, or custom datatypes
 - Automatically version and track all functionality they use